TheImagingSource/tiscamera/doc/pages/timestamps.md

 This timestamp will always be in nanoseconds.

-The frame of reference is the stream start in the camera.
+The frame of reference is the boot time of the camera.
 Restarting the stream will reset the camera capture time.